jflynn129/WNCInterface_M2Xdemo/README.md

 This example program uses the ARM mbed HTTP client library to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) using the AT&T Cellular IoT Starter Kit from Avnet (http://cloudconnectkits.org/product/att-cellular-iot-starter-kit).
-This kit uses the [FRDM-K64F](https://developer.mbed.org/platforms/FRDM-K64F/) from NXP.
+This kit contains a [FRDM-K64F](https://developer.mbed.org/platforms/FRDM-K64F/) from NXP.

 **NOTE**: This doc is specific to using the AT&T Cellular IoT Starter Kit so ensure that the